Learn to heal through understanding by sharing your experiences to move from theory to practice.

 M.A. in Marriage and Family Therapy

+Yes.
 Pacific Oaks College is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC).